MacsiDigital/laravel-api-client/README.md

 ### Resources

-These are generally gesources that are returned as relationships of other models but do not interact with the API directly.
+These are generally resources that are returned as relationships of other models but do not interact with the API directly.
 To create one extend the MacsiDigital/API/Support/Resource.

 This should only be used on models that are returned as a sub array of a called model.